 - Lack of time

-- No answer to “What will this change bring me?”
+- No tangible answer to the question, “What will this change bring me?”

 - Comfort with status quo